Design (M.Des.)/Public Administration (M.P.A.)

 STEM Qualification for International Students

-The M.Des. and M.P.P.A. degree qualifies as a STEM degree, which allows international students to apply for a 24-month extension to the typical 12-month optional practical training (OPT) period.
+The M.Des. and M.P.A. degree qualifies as a STEM degree, which allows international students to apply for a 24-month extension to the typical 12-month optional practical training (OPT) period.
 This means students completing this degree may be eligible for up to three years of work in the United States.
 See the Illinois Tech International Center website for more information.

 “I was looking for civic design and how design can be used in the public sector.
 This is a very up-and-coming discipline or space of work.
-That’s why I chose Illinois Tech and started with the Master of Public Policy and Administration and the Master of Design.”
+That’s why I chose Illinois Tech and started with the Master of Public Administration and the Master of Design.”

 M.Des. and M.P.A.